 - 2 tablespoons gypsum

 - Mix all the ingredients in a bowl and form them into tablets.

 - Place in corners and other places where insects gather.

 Borax is often used to make soap and other homemade cleaning products.
 In its natural state, it can kill cockroaches by deteriorating their shells.

 - Put on a pair of gloves and sprinkle the borax in corners and other areas inhabited by cockroaches.

 - Be sure to cover closets, bathrooms and drains.

 Remember that for best results you should practice proper hygiene inside and out of the home.

-Do a general cleaning every day and avoid leaving food or dirty dishes out.
+Clean up around the house every day and avoid leaving food or dirty dishes out for long.